 Section 14 – Senate Committees

-The committees, as outlined in the ASG Code, shall consist of three (3) or more members from Senate and/or the general ASG membership.
+The committees, as outlined in the ASG Code, shall consist of three (3) or more members from the general ASG membership.

 Senators shall sign-up for membership in at least one (1) Senate standing committee by the fourth (4th) Senate meeting.